-Taliban destroy statue of foe, stoking fear over their rule

-KABUL, Afghanistan (AP) — The Taliban have blown up the statue of a Shiite militia leader who fought against them during Afghanistan’s civil war in the 1990s, according to photos circulating on Wednesday, sowing further doubt about their claims to have become more moderate.
+Taliban violently disperse rare protest; 1 killed, 6 wounded

+KABUL, Afghanistan (AP) — The Taliban violently broke up a protest in eastern Afghanistan on Wednesday, killing at least one person as they quashed a rare public show of dissent.
+The militant group meanwhile met with former officials from the toppled Western-backed government.

 The insurgents’ every action in their sudden sweep to power is being watched closely.
-They insist they have changed and won’t impose the same draconian restrictions they did when they last ruled Afghanistan, all but eliminating women’s rights, carrying out public executions and banning television and music.
+They insist they have changed and won’t impose the same draconian restrictions they did when they last ruled Afghanistan, all but eliminating women’s rights, carrying out public executions and harboring al-Qaida in the years before the 9/11 attacks.

-They also promised not to seek revenge against those who have opposed them.

-But many Afghans remain deeply skeptical, and thousands are racing to the airport and borders to flee the country.
+But many Afghans remain deeply skeptical, and the violent response to Wednesday’s protest could only fuel their fears.
+Thousands are racing to the airport and borders to flee the country.
 Many others are hiding inside their homes, fearful after prisons and armories were emptied during the insurgents’ blitz across the country.

+Dozens of people gathered in the eastern city of Jalalabad to raise the national flag a day before Afghanistan’s Independence Day, which commemorates the end of British rule in 1919.
+They lowered the Taliban flag — a white banner with an Islamic inscription — that the militants have raised in the areas they captured.

+Video footage later showed the Taliban firing into the air and attacking people with batons to disperse the crowd.
+Babrak Amirzada, a reporter for a local news agency, said he and a TV cameraman from another agency were beaten by the Taliban as they tried to cover the unrest.

+Karzai and Abdullah met Wednesday with Anas Haqqani, a senior leader in a powerful Taliban faction.
+The U.S. branded the Haqqani network a terrorist group in 2012, and its involvement in a future government could trigger international sanctions.

+Amid the uncertainty, thousands of Afghans have tried to flee the country in recent days, and the U.S. and its allies have struggled to manage a chaotic withdrawal from the country.

-On Wednesday, groups of fighters carrying long guns patrolled a well-to-do neighborhood of the capital, Kabul, that is home to many embassies as well as mansions of the Afghan elite.
-The Taliban have promised to maintain security, but many Afghans are as afraid of them as they are of potential chaos.
+In Kabul, groups of Taliban fighters carrying long guns patrolled a well-to-do neighborhood that is home to many embassies as well as mansions of the Afghan elite.

-In a rare, early show of dissent, dozens of people gathered in the eastern city of Jalalabad and raised the Afghan national flag in an anti-Taliban demonstration, according to Salim Ahmad, a local resident.
-He said the Taliban fired in the air to disperse the crowd.
-There were no immediate reports of any casualties.

-The insurgents have raised their own flag — a white banner with Islamic inscriptions — in the territories they have seized.
+The Taliban have promised to maintain security, but residents say groups of armed men have been going door to door inquiring about Afghans who worked with the Americans or the deposed government.
+It’s unclear if the gunmen are Taliban or criminals posing as militants.

 Another Taliban promise being closely watched is their vow to prevent Afghanistan from again being used as a base for planning terrorist attacks.
 That was enshrined in a 2020 peace deal with the Trump administration that paved the way for the drawdown of American troops, the last of whom are supposed to leave at the end of the month.

-When the Taliban were last in power they sheltered Osama bin Laden and al-Qaida while they planned the Sept.
+When the Taliban were last in power they sheltered Osama bin Laden and his al-Qaida group, which carried out the Sept.
 11, 2001, attacks.
 U.S. officials fear al-Qaida and other groups could reconstitute themselves in Afghanistan now that the Taliban are back in power.

-The Taliban have pledged to form an “inclusive, Islamic government” and have been holding talks with former President Hamid Karzai and Abdullah Abdullah, a senior official in the ousted government.

-Photos circulating online Wednesday showed the two men meeting with Anas Haqqani, a senior leader in a powerful Taliban faction.
-The U.S. branded the Haqqani network a terrorist group in 2012, and its involvement in a future government could trigger international sanctions.

-The British government said it will welcome up to 5,000 Afghan refugees this year, and a total of 20,000 Afghans will be offered a way to settle in the U.K. in the coming years.

-“We owe a debt of gratitude to all those who have worked with us to make Afghanistan a better place over the last 20 years,” Prime Minister Boris Johnson said late Tuesday.
+Elsewhere in Afghanistan, the Taliban blew up a statue depicting Abdul Ali Mazari, a militia leader killed by the Taliban in 1996, when the Islamic militants seized power from rival warlords.
+Mazari was a champion of Afghanistan’s ethnic Hazara minority, Shiites who were persecuted under the Sunni Taliban’s earlier rule.
+That further raised concerns about whether they would make good on their promises, including not seeking revenge on those who have opposed them.

-The head of Afghanistan’s Central Bank meanwhile said the country’s supply of physical U.S. dollars is “close to zero.”
+In a sign of the difficulties any future Afghan government will face, the head of Afghanistan’s Central Bank said the country’s supply of physical U.S. dollars is “close to zero.”
 Afghanistan has some $9 billion in reserves, Ajmal Ahmady tweeted, but most is held outside the country, with some $7 billion held in U.S. Federal Reserve bonds, assets and gold.

 Ahmady said the country did not receive a planned cash shipment amid the Taliban offensive.